Skip to Main Content

 • A judge guest-carded by USEF for DSHB classes.

-• Scores earned in dressage classes at USEF-licensed/USDF-recognized Regular or Local competitions where the dressage classes are restricted to certain breeds, or a USEF licensed dressage technical delegate does not officiate during all “open” dressage classes, will be recorded only for Adequan®/USDF All-Breeds Awards.
+• Scores earned in dressage classes at USEF-licensed/USDF-recognized Regular or Local competitions where the dressage classes are restricted to certain breeds, or a USEF licensed dressage technical delegate does not officiate during all non-breed restricted dressage classes, will be recorded only for all-breeds awards.

 Classes